GTAmodding/gta3script-specs/SPECIFICATION.md

 **Constraints**

-An identifier should not end with a `:` character.
+An identifier shall not end with a `:` character.

 ### String Literals